fleetdm/fleet/terraform/example/README.md

 # Fleet Terraform Module Example
 This code provides some example usage of the Fleet Terraform module, including how some addons can be used to extend functionality.
+Prior to applying, edit the locals in `main.tf` to match the settings you want for your Fleet instance including:

+ - domain name
+ - route53 zone name (may match the domain name)
+ - license key (if premium)
+ - uncommenting the mdm module if mdm is desired
+ - any extra settings to be passed to Fleet via ENV var.

 Due to Terraform issues, this code requires 3 applies "from scratch":
 1. `terraform apply -target module.fleet.module.vpc`